 You'll want to have all the details of the flights you found with saver award space to give to the agent.
 In our experience, this is a fairly painless experience.
 We've had no problem booking three recent flights with Turkish miles – the entire process from start to finish took about 10 minutes in each case.

-Another option is to email one of the 10 ticket offices in the U.S. and three in Canada.
+Another option is to email one of the ticket offices in the U.S. or Canada.
 You can find the email address for any office on its website.
 Scroll to the bottom of the page for call center details.

 Turkish Airlines Change & Cancellation Policy